“The publishing business constantly reminds you to respect the reader. You may think you’ve created a great piece of art, but is it clear?”

-Susan Henderson’s debut novel, UP FROM THE BLUE, was published in September.
+Susan Henderson is the author of UP FROM THE BLUE, was published in September.
 She is the recipient of an Academy of American Poets award and grants from The Ludwig Vogelstein Foundation and The Lojo Foundation.
 Her work has twice been nominated for a Pushcart Prize and her writing has appeared in numerous publication including Zoetrope, The Pittsburgh Quarterly, The World Trade Center Memorial, The Future Dictionary of America, The Best American Non-Required Reading, and Not Quite What I Was Planning among many others.

 Meredith: I see you as a very connected writer—as in at the hub of many writerly-literary relationships (through your own LitPark and, also, The Nervous Breakdown), as well as linking and really connecting through social media and personal relationships.
 How does cultivating a writerly community fuel your writing?
 Does it provide a charge somehow?
 Is there ever negative energy associated with it?
 An energy drain?